abhipsb/wo_assign_repo/ReadMe.txt

 -> 2.1.3 Pressing number key 3 will display the dividends in prescribed format as per the betting result -> 2.1.4 Pressing number key 4 will reset the all previously stored bets and result i.e. all inputs will be removed from memory
--> 2.1.5 Pressing number key 5 will close/quit the application
+	-> NOTE: Please use this step only when you want to remove all previous inputs and start fresh -> 2.1.5 Pressing number key 5 will close/quit the application

 =========================================================================================================